Hales at Art Basel, Switzerland 2019

 The Cathedral Paintings were inspired by Evelyn Waugh’s 1934 novel A Handful of Dust, in which the protagonist finds himself in the Bush of Guyana with a prophet who has built his own cathedral.
 In the book, Waugh describes Guyana as “the most remote place on Earth,” a judgement which particularly jarred with Bowling, who has differing memories of his birthplace.

-Previously overlooked, the sculptural canvases from the 1980s are now gaining much deserved recognition, having been selected for Bowling’s upcoming retrospective at Tate Britain as well as forming a dedicated section of Okwui Enwezor’s major touring exhibition of Bowling’s work Mappa Mundi (Haus der Kunst, Munich, Irish Museum of Modern Art, Dublin, and Sharjah Art Foundation, UAE.)
-After the significant 1986 Serpentine Gallery exhibition a key work from the same year, Spreadout Ron Kitaj (1986), was acquired by Tate in 1987, the first painting purchased by the institution from a living black artist.
+Previously overlooked, the sculptural canvases from the 1980s are now gaining much deserved recognition, having been selected for Bowling’s retrospective at Tate Britain as well as forming a dedicated section of Okwui Enwezor’s major touring exhibition of Bowling’s work, Mappa Mundi (Haus der Kunst, Munich, Germany, 2017; Irish Museum of Modern Art, Dublin, 2018; and Sharjah Art Foundation, UAE, 2018).
+After the significant 1986 Serpentine Gallery exhibition, a key work from the same year, Spreadout Ron Kitaj (1986), was acquired by Tate in 1987, the first painting purchased by the institution from a living black artist.
 This acquisition is testament to the historical significance of the paintings Bowling was producing at the time.
-Tate Modern’s Zoe Whitely suggests that Bowling’s 1980s paintings are ‘in so many ways…the very stuff that constitute a meaningful body of work’; if ‘some works are considered early and others we label late, then Frank Bowling’s paintings from the 1980s are right on time.’
-(Zoe Whitley, Frank Bowling: Traingone [Spiritmuseum, Art and Theory Publishing, 2014], exhibition catalogue, 23 October 2014 – 6 April 2015, Spiritmuseum, Stockholm, Sweden).
+Curator Zoe Whitely suggests that Bowling’s 1980s paintings are ‘in so many ways…the very stuff that constitute a meaningful body of work,’ if ‘some works are considered early and others we label late, then Frank Bowling’s paintings from the 1980s are right on time.’
+(Zoe Whitley, Frank Bowling: Traingone [Spiritmuseum, Art and Theory Publishing, 2014], exhibition catalogue, 23 October 2014 – 6 April 2015, Spiritmuseum, Stockholm, Sweden)